ITT-26/assignment-05-cnn-Ferdi-FM/README.md

     ````
     py 02-image-annotation\ITT-Image-Annotation.py
     ````
-- It will ask an Input to enter your name (this is also used to generate a UserId with a little salt)
+- It will ask for an Input to enter your name (this is also used to generate a UserId with a little salt)
 - In the Terminal it will show what gesture you should make.
-You can press c to skip to the next gesture (Once all gestures are done it will prompt you to change location)
+You can press **_C_** to skip to the next gesture (Once all gestures are done it will prompt you to change location)
 - Press **_Space_** to capture an image
 - Your hand will be auto-detected and boundingBoxes will be automatically drawn (it will max detect 2 Hands)
 - If no Hands are detected just spam **_Space_** a bit, with too bright lighting it can be fickle